 14. What are the three “rule” aspects of Aristotle’s theory?

 15. What are the three contemporary criticisms of virtue theory?

 16. What is MacIntyre’s defense of virtue theory and what is the problem with his defense?

 17. What is the hybrid approach to teaching morality?

 18. What are Aristotle’s views on over-indulgence as it relates to bodily pleasures and the sense of touch?

 19. What are Aristotle’s views on over-indulgence as it relates to natural desire and pain?

 20. What are Aristotle’s views on over-indulgence as it relates to voluntary choice and child over-indulgence?

-21. In a minimum of 150 words, pick any one of the following listed views in this chapter and criticize it.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
 Plato: the intertwining of the four cardinal virtues; Aristotle: view of happiness, divisions of the soul, virtuous mean, practical wisdom, explanation of good temper; rule-based moral theories; one of the responses to Grotius, Kant or Mill; Gilligan’s care ethics; weak virtue theory; strong virtue theory; MacIntyre’s defense of virtue theory.